FarmBot-Docs/farmbot-software/v10/FarmBot-OS/farmbot-os/auto-updates.md

 If you're experiencing update issues, remove the microSD card from your FarmBot and [manually flash](../../FarmBot-OS/farmbot-os.md#installing-farmbot-os) the latest `.img` file.

 # Release notes
 Major releases of FarmBot OS may have **breaking changes** that allow the greater platform to move forward at the cost of older features no longer working.
 Breaking changes are usually **internal** and have no effect on everyday users.
 However, action is occasionally required on the user's end.
-For example, with the release of FarmBot OS v10, users were required to manually update some sequences using an old version of the <span class="fb-step fb-wait">MARK AS</span> command.
+For example, with the release of FarmBot OS v10, users were required to manually update some sequences using an old version of the <span class="fb-step fb-mark-as">MARK AS</span> command.
 Furthermore, if you are using Farmware that has been developed by a 3rd party, those plugins may need to be updated by the developer to stay compatible.

 To view a summarized change of what's new in FarmBot OS, click the **Release Notes** popup.